Goechala Trek

 Highlights: Spectacular View of Mount Kanchenjunga:

-Dzongri View Point: Also known as Dablakhang (4171 m), the view of Kanchenjunga, and nine other peaks more than 7000 m tall that the Dzongri View Point presents is synonymous with the grandeur of this trek in Sikkim.
+Dzongri View Point: Also known as Dablakhang (4171 m), the view of Kanchenjunga and nine other peaks more than 7000 m tall that the Dzongri View Point presents is synonymous with the grandeur of this trek in Sikkim.

 Goechala Pass View Point (4719 m): As hikers make their way up to Goechala Pass, the majestic Kanchenjunga and its peaks emerge in all their splendour, providing a captivating background to the whole area.
-As you get nearer to Goechala pass, each step offers an unparalleled 180-degree view of the snow-clad Kanchenjunga and its range.
+As you get nearer to Goechala Pass, each step offers an unparalleled 180-degree view of the snow-clad Kanchenjunga and its range.

 Samiti Lake: Situated at an altitude of 4210 m above mean sea level, it is a glacial lake at the foot of Mount Pandim, en route to Goechala Pass viewpoint, and is also a holy lake for the locals of Sikkim.
 As the rising sun reaches its climax, the reflection of the mountain range on its icy surface is genuinely excellent.